 • Quantification/Improvement of General Aviation Safety through Analysis or New Technologies

-• Simplified Operations/Autonomy for Advanced Air Mobility
+• Simplified Operations/Autonomy for Existing and New Concepts

 Ground Testing